Cardiovascular Sonography – Program Detail

 - How long is the waiting list for the cardiovascular

 There is no waiting list for our programs.
+The program has a limited capacity due to accreditation and availability of clinical space.
 Applicants are chosen by a selective entry process, which is based on a point system.
 The applicants with the highest number of selective entry points will be selected into the program.
 This process is renewed every year.
 This means that all applicants must compete again with selective entry points.

 - What courses are required prior to entry into the program?